MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/install-different-office-visio-and-project-versions-on-the-same-computer.md

 ## Office releases and their version number

 The following table shows Office releases that are currently supported by Microsoft, their associated version, and all the possible [installation technology](#installation-technologies-used-by-office).
 The information listed in the table also applies to releases of Project and Visio.
-For example, Visio Professional 2016 or Project Online Desktop Client.
+For example, Project Online Desktop Client or Visio Professional 2016.

 |Office release  |Version<sup>1</sup>  |Installation technologies  |